nguyenhau442001/Service_Robot/README.md

 # PART I. OVERVIEW ESSENTIAL PART COMMUNICATE
 1.Introduction

-One thing you need to know is that ROS supports plenty of programming languages, but popular is C++ and Python, which don’t have C language.
-Therefore, I conduct coding for the STM32 board (controller board) by using C++, in the embedded computer (mini pc or Ras) we run script python or C++.
-We will communicate between the PC with STM32 via ROS SERIAL.
+One important thing to know is that ROS supports many programming languages, but the most commonly used are C++ and Python.
+Therefore, I use C++ to program the STM32 controller board.
+On the embedded computer (such as a mini PC or Raspberry Pi), we run scripts written in either Python or C++.
+Communication between the PC and the STM32 board is handled via ROS Serial.
-In order to communicate with ROS, the first step we need do is install the rosserial package.

 ![image](https://user-images.githubusercontent.com/105471622/196738444-9dd84fe6-eab7-49eb-9ac8-48d59ac44471.png)